 III.
-COURSE OBJECTIVES: Students will be able to:
+COURSE OBJECTIVES:

-The student will be able to:
+The student will:

 - A. Use their prerequisite knowledge to investigate industrial problem in business, industry, and government; - B. Enhance their prerequisite knowledge with implementation of the problem for oral and written presentations to the peer group and industrial partners - C. Incorporate computational skills in demonstrating graphical solution mechanisms. - D. Develop materials/applications that are useful for the industrial partners.